 [3.
 Omitted under the Reprints Act 1984 s.
 7(4)(f).]

-4. Interpretation
+4. Terms used in this Act

 In this Act, unless the context otherwise requires, —

 “auction”, “sale by auction”, “sell by way of auction” and expressions of a similar character mean the selling of any property of any kind or description whatsoever by outcry, by what is known as dutch auction by knocking down of hammer, lot, parcel, or by any other mode whereby the highest, the lowest, or any bidder is the purchaser, or whereby the first person who claims the property submitted for sale at a certain price named by the person acting as auctioneer is the purchaser, or whereby there is a competition for the purchase of any property in any way commonly known and understood to be by way of auction;